 Dr. Baird receive his primary education in St Mary’s and furthered his education at Trinity College in Toronto.
 He graduated M.D., C.M. in 1890.
 According to the 1928 Ontario Medical Register, Dr. Oliver joined the College of Physicians and Surgeons on the 22nd of May, 1890.
 His first medical practice was in Ruthven (Essex County).

-He married Nellie N. Bickell on the 13th of May, 1891 in Hibbert Twp., Perth County.
+Dr. Oliver married Nellie N. Bickell on the 13th of May, 1891 in Hibbert Twp., Perth County.
 She was born on the 12th of July, 1866 near Staffa, Hibbert Twp, Perth Cty.
-Her parents, William Bickell and the former Eliza Cudliff, were farmers.
-Mrs. Oliver was the youngest of 4 children and she was only 4 years old when her mother died.
-Her father re-married and she had 4 more siblings from his second marriage.
+She was the youngest of 4 children born to William Bickell and the former Eliza Cudliff.
+Her parents were farmers and her siblings were; Frederick Bickell, Sarah Jane Bickell and Caroline “Carrie” Bickell.
+Mrs. Oliver was only 4 years old when her mother died of tuberculosis at the age of 34.
+Her father married Elizabeth (Patrick) Drake on the 24th of October, 1873 and 4 more children were born; William James Bickell, Thomas Bickell, Elizabeth Bickell and Albert T. Bickell.

-Dr. and Mrs. Oliver had 3 children.
-Douglas Robertson Oliver was born on the 23rd of January in 1894 in Ruthven.
-A daughter Marjorie Hamilton “Mavis” Oliver was born on the 14th of November, 1898 in Kent County.
-Another daughter Agnes Helen Oliver was born on the 15th of December, 1900 in Kent County but died in Merlin, on the 3rd of May, 1901 of heart failure.
+Dr. and Mrs. Oliver had 4 children; Roland Oliver was born in Ruthven on the 10th of April, 1892 (He did not survive his childhood).
+Douglas Robertson Oliver was born on the 23rd of January in 1894 in Ruthven, Marjorie Hamilton “Mavis” Oliver was born on the 14th of November, 1898 in Chatham-Kent.
+Another daughter Agnes Helen Oliver was born in Merlin on the 15th of December, 1900.
+Sadly she died on the 3rd of May, 1901 of heart failure.

 Early on in his career, he found his calling in obstetrics.
 He attended a post-graduate course of studies in 1911 at the Rotunda Hospital in Dublin, Ireland and in hospitals in London, England.
 His post graduate education specialized in maternity medicine.